 Is There A Time Limit To Claim For A Car Accident?

-By Cat Reeves.
-Last Updated 23rd August 2023.
+By Stephen Moreau.
+Last Updated 25th July 2024.
 In this guide, we discuss time limits for making a valid car accident claim and also the insurance claim time limit in the UK.
 If you have been injured in a car accident that was caused by the negligence of another party, then you may be entitled to claim compensation.

 However, you may ask yourself ‘how long after a car accident can I claim?’
 In most circumstances, there is a set time limit for when you can start a personal injury claim following a road traffic accident.